Welcome to the 8th Annual Swim Across America St. Louis Open Water Swim!

 8:00 am: Angel Swimmer Orientation & pairing up with swimmers (next to Wavemakers Tent)

 8:20 am: Swimmer Safety Talk at Main Stage (Please be prompt!)

 8:40 am: Check presentation to Siteman Cancer Center

 8:50 am: “Why I Swim”

 9:00 am: National Anthem / 2 Mile Swim Starts

 9:10 am: 1 Mile Swim Starts

 9:20 am: 0.5 Mile Swim Starts

 Swim Across America - St. Louis is held at Innsbrook Resort, which includes 7,500 acres of recreational and residential properties, an event center, a restaurant, a recreational commons, two restaurants and an 18-hole public golf course.
-The site of the SAA event will be on Alpine Lake, the largest of Innsbrook’s 100 lakes.
+The site of the SAA event is on Alpine Lake, the largest of Innsbrook’s almost 100 lakes.

 Parking will be available at the venue.
 Enter the main entrance at Innsbrook (see directions below) and follow the signs to Alpine Lake or this resort direction map.